Open-Transactions/protocol-docs/docs/OTContract.md

 # OTContract Summary

+This is the superclass for many other classes in Open-Transactions, most notably `OTMessage` and `OTTransactionType`.

 ## Deserialization

 Strings can be parsed into instances of [`OTContract`][OTContract].

-The process is defined by the methods:
+Defined by

 * [ParseRawFile()][ParseRawFile]
 * [LoadContractXML()][LoadContractXML]